Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Comprehensive statistics on the most popular medical tourism procedures across Latin America:

-• Colombia: 3rd most-used destination worldwide (30% of procedures for international patients, ranked 13th for plastic surgeons globally)
+• Colombia: 3rd most-used destination for plastic surgery worldwide (30% of procedures for international patients, ranked 13th for plastic surgeons globally)

 Bariatric Surgery: Mexico’s Specialization